piccolo-orm/piccolo/docs/src/piccolo/query_types/select.rst

     # Equivalent to SELECT * from band
     b.select().run_sync()

-To restrict the returned columns, used the `columns` method.
+To restrict the returned columns, either pass in the columns into the ``select`` method, or use the `columns` method.

 .. code-block:: python